-Monsieur Hulot goes on a holiday to a seaside resort, but accidents and misunderstandings follow him where ever he goes.
-The peace and quiet of the hotel guests don't last very long with Hulot around, because although his intensions are good, they always turn out catastrophically.Written by
+Monsieur Hulot goes on a holiday to a seaside resort but accidents and misunderstandings follow him wherever he goes.
+The hotel guests' peace and quiet doesn't last with Hulot around, because although his intentions are good, they always turn catastrophic.Written by

 Leon Wolters <wolters@strw.LeidenUniv.nl>